FAQs

 I’m going to Sardinia.
 Can you help me connect with the hand weavers?

 Yes!
-Please contact me, or go to the page Meet the Artists, from which you can go to individual pages for each artist.
-Contact information is on appropriately-named pages for each weaver.
+I suggest you first see the page Meet the Artists, from which you can go to individual pages for each artist, read about their work, and find contact information.

 Do you have links to other information about handweaving and Sardinia?